-Solidification is used to transform the waste into a durable physical form that is more compatible for storage, landfill, or reuse.
-This can be achieved with or without chemical reaction.
+Solidification is used to transform the waste into a durable physical form that is more suitable for storage, landfill, or reuse.
+Solidification processes sometimes employ chemical reactions, but are more often absorption.
 It creates barriers between waste components and the environment by either reducing permeability of the waste, reducing the effective surface area available for diffusion, or both.

-There are many solidification and stabilization techniques used in the industry for different types of waste materials.
-Each of these techniques is usually recommended for use with specific waste constituents.
+There are many solidification and stabilization techniques used for different types of waste materials.
 Generally, stabilization/solidification techniques can be divided into the following six major categories:

+Portland cement is one of the most widely used building materials and is employed throughout the world.
 Most hazardous wastes can be incorporated into a waste-cement system.
-The suspended pollutants would be incorporated into the final hardened concrete.
+The suspended pollutants are incorporated into the final hardened concrete.
 During this solidification process, the concrete formation binds and strengthens the mass, coats and incorporates some contaminant molecules in the siliceous solids, and block pathways between pores.
 Due to the elevated pH of cement mixtures (in the range of 9–11), most multivalent cations are converted into insoluble hydroxides or carbonates.
 Thus, this process is highly effective for waste components with high levels of toxic metals.

 These techniques involve mixing a siliceous (pozzolanic) material with other alkaline earth material such as lime or gypsum in the presence of water to produce a concrete-like mass.
 The most common pozzolanic materials used in the stabilization/solidification of wastes are fly ash, ground blast-furnace slag, and cement-kiln dust.
-Combined cement-pozzolanic processes can be used to give a better and more economic final waste product.
+Combined cement-pozzolanic processes can be used to give a sturdier and cheaper final waste product.

 When using a thermoplastic process, the waste is dried, heated, and then dispersed through a heated plastic system.
 Bitumen is the most common matrix material.
 However, paraffin and polyethylene have also been employed.